milesofblack/milesofblack.github.io/_posts/2023-04-20-saying-things.md

 >-This way, please.<br>
 >-Thank you.<br>

 Three as in three people.
-Seperate entities sitting at a table drinking coffee and telling lies.The telling lies part is done involuntarily.
+Seperate entities sitting at a table drinking coffee and telling lies.
+The telling lies part is done involuntarily.